yasiryagi/helpdesk/testnets/antioch/README.md

 ## Changes
 After the upgrade, all roles, eg. `Validators`, `Storage Providers` and `Curators` were fired from their position.
 The Council that was elected prior to the chain split was set by `sudo` for the first term.

-Some parameter changes was made, mostly related to the Council Election.
+Some parameter changes were made, mostly related to the Council Election.